jakewies/hugo-theme-codex/README.md

 3. `twitter`: Your Twitter handle without the @ symbol (optional)
 4. `github`: Your GitHub handle without the @ symbol (optional)

+## Overriding / Customizing

+Right now the way to customize the theme is not very user-friendly.
+That is the first thing to work on.
+If you get curious just hop into the theme directory and go exploring through the code.
+It's not too complicated what's going on.